reigen-11/SpaceX-Rocket-Launch-Prediction/README.md

 launch success or failure.
 This involves selecting an appropriate algorithm, model training, hyperparameter tuning, and evaluating the model's performance using metrics such as accuracy, precision, recall.
 The end result is a deployable machine learning model capable of providing valuable insights into the likelihood of success for future SpaceX Falcon 9 launches, based on the patterns and trends observed in historical data.

-Project Organization
+Project Structure
 ==============================

 1. Create a Python virtual environment with venv